Elizabeth Scott - The Shanty Keeper's Wife

 Cheryl has spent a good part of her life moving.
 Born in Adelaide, South Australia, she studied for her Arts degree in Canberra at the Australian National University, then lived and worked in Melbourne for many years before taking her family to Switzerland in 1997.
 In 2004 she moved to England and now lives in the beautiful Forest of Dean in Gloucestershire.

 Having disposed of corporate life, Cheryl decided she would like to write books.
-Her fantasy trilogy, The Danae of the Forest, published between 2013 and 2016, was inspired by the people’s fight in 2011 to save England’s public forests from being sold to the highest bidder.
+Her fantasy trilogy, The Guardians of the Forest, published between 2013 and 2016, was inspired by the people’s fight in 2011 to save England’s public forests from being sold to the highest bidder.

 Cheryl came across Emma Beach’s novel about Elizabeth Scott on a writers’ peer review website.
 Wondering how she had never heard of Elizabeth Scott, Cheryl wrote to Emma and suggested she might find help with her novel via an old friend, Mike Richards, who has written about Ronald Ryan, the last man hanged in Melbourne (Scribe Publications).
 Mike suggested Emma find a collaborator and bingo, there we were!